RowanOConnor/memento-client/README.md

-# Memories (Client)
+# Memento (Client)

-This is the client for a full-stack MERN (MongoDB, Express, React/Redux, Node) social media app.
+This is the front end for the full-stack MERN (MongoDB, Express, React/Redux, Node) social media app, Memento.